 Preface

 Intended audience

 Product version

+Release notes XIV

-Release notes Organization of HDI manuals XV
+Organization of HDI manuals XIV

-Referenced documents XV

-Abbreviation conventions.
+Abbreviation conventions

 Document conventions

 Convention for storage capacity values

 Accessing product documentation

-Getting help xx
+Getting help

-Comments .xxi

-Logging on 1_1
+Comments.

+ı Lagring on 4 4

-Logging on.
-Logging on to the system 1_2
+L Logging on 1-T

-Logging on to the system .
-1 2
+Logging on to the system .1-2

-Managing system administrator accounts 2-1
+) Managing system administrator accounts 2-1

-Adding an account .
-2-2
+Adding an account .2-2

 Changing an account password .2-2

-3 Managing shared directories 3-1
+2 Managing shared directories 2_1

-Creating a shared directory 3-2
+) Creating a shared directory 3-3

-Referencing other HDI data as read-only via the linked HCP .
-3-3
+Referencing other HDI data as read-only via the linked HCP J-Z

-Changing the policy and schedule for migrating data to HCP .3-5
+Changing the policy and schedule for migrating data to HCP 3-5

 Importing data from another file server .3-5

-Using the CIFS protocol to import data from another file server .
-3-5
+Using the CIFS protocol to import data from another file server .3-5

-When domain authentication is used (with no local account files) .
-3-7
+When domain authentication is used (with no local account files) .3-7

-When domain authentication is used (with some local account files) .
-3-9
+When domain authentication is used (with some local account files) .3-9

-When only local authentication is used 3-12 2-16
+When only local authentication is used 3-12

-Using the NFS protocol to import data from another file server 2-TQ
+Using the NFS protocol to import data from another file server 3-16

-ł Setting up the access environment from clients .4-1
+1 Setting up the access environment from clients 4_1

-Setting up the access environment from CIFS clients .4-2
+s Setting up the access environment from CIFS clients 4-7

-Joining nodes to an Active Directory® domain .4-2
+Joining nodes to an Active Directory® domain

-Rejoining an Active Directory domain .4-6 5 Identifying users by user mapping Collecting CIFS client access logs Setting up the access environment from NFS clients 4-9 4-11) Improving the GUI operation for a large system 5 Showing previous data on HCP 5-1 5-2) 6 Managing disk capacity Expanding file system capacity Limiting the capacity used per file share Limiting the capacity used by a user or group .6-2 6-2 .
-2 7 Protecting user data Setting up virus scanning Backing up data to a tape device Restoring data from a tape device 7-2 7-2 2 8 Backing up the system configuration.
-Manually backing up system configuration.
-Regularly backing up system configuration. .
-8-2 2 9 Changing the IP address of the data port (when changing the network address) Changing the IP address of the data port (when not changing the network address 9-2 rk 9-3 .9-4 3 Changing the host name of a node .9-6 .9-7 .9-8 .9-8 .9-9 9-10 9-11 9-12 9-13 5778901123
+Johnning Houses to all Active Directory was domain

+Rejoining an Active Directory domain .4-5

+Joining nodes to an NT domain

+Configuring a workgroup .4-7

+Identifying users by user mapping .
+4-9

+Collecting CIFS client access logs4 l -11

+Setting up the access environment from NFS clients4 l -12

+Improving the GUI operation for a large system4 l -13

+5 Showing previous data 5-1

+Showing previous data 5-2

+Showing previous data on the minimum minimum minimum minimum management and the minimum minimum management and the minimum minimum management management and the minimum minimum management

+6 Managing disk capacity 6-1

+Expanding file system capacity .6-2

+Limiting the capacity used per file share .
+6-2

+Limiting the capacity used by a user or group .
+6-3

+7 Protecting user data 7-1

+• Setting up virus scanning 7-2

+Backing up data to a tape device 7-2

+Restoring data from a tape device .7-4

+. .

+8 Backing up the system configuration 8-1

+Manually backing up system configuration .8-2

+Regularly backing up system configuration .
+8-2

+9 Changing the network configuration 9-1

+Changing the IP address of a node. .9-2

+Changing the IP address of the management port (when changing the network

+address) .
+9-2

+Changing the IP address of the management port (when not changing the network rk

+address)

+Changing the IP address of the data port (when changing the network address) .9-4

+Changing the IP address of the data port (when not changing the network addres 3S)

+.9-5

+Changing the host name of a node .9-6

+Adding and deleting routing information 9-7

+Adding routing information Deleting routing information .9-/

+Changing the negotiation mode .9-0

+Changing the negotiation mode (for a non-cascaded trunk port) 0_C

+Changing the negotiation mode (for a cascaded trunk port) פ-פ 10_ג

+Setting up redundant link configuration9 , 10)-11

+Setting link aggregation9 ,

+Setting link alternation9)-12

+Combining link aggregation and link alternation (cascaded trunking))-12

+Performing manual link alternation9)-13

+Setting up a VI AN)-13